 No wonder, that touring to other countries brought a world-wide recognition to the company – numerous ballet stars used to dance with the Bolshoi – Galina Ulanova, Maya Plisetskaya, Maris Liepa, Vladimir Vasiliev, Marina Semyonova, Nina Semizorova, Ilze Liepa, Galina Stepanenko and Asaf Messerer.
 The following directors and choreographers have worked at the Bolshoi – Vasily Vainonen, Rostislav Zakharov, Yury Grigorovich, Alexei Ratmansky, Roland Petit, John Neumeier, Christopher Wheeldon, Angelin Preljocaj, Wayne McGregor, Declan Donnellan.

-The Taming of the Shrew choreographed by Jean-Christophe Maillot for the Bolshoi Ballet Company will be presented within the XIV international ballet festival DANCE OPEN on April 24 and 25, 2015 at the Alexandrinsky Theater.
+With Classical Symphony by Yuri Possokhov during XII DANCE OPEN Festival in 2013 and with The Taming of the Shrew choreographed by Jean-Christophe Maillot for the Bolshoi Ballet Company within the XIV DANCE OPEN in 2015 at the Alexandrinsky Theater.